 Ultimately, the best choice depends on your specific needs and travel preferences.
 Consider what aspects of the travel experience are most important to you when making your decision.

-In the ongoing debate between Air Canada and WestJet, the choice ultimately comes down to individual preferences and priorities.
+In deciding between Air Canada and WestJet, the choice ultimately comes down to individual preferences and priorities.
 Both airlines offer unique advantages and cater to different types of travelers.

 Air Canada stands out with its extensive route network, superior frequent flyer program, and strong alliance partnerships, making it an excellent choice for frequent and business travelers.